akshayjshah/blog/building-a-blog.md

 GitHub](http://github.com/akshayjshah/akshayjshah.github.io); otherwise, send
 me a [tweet](http://twitter.com/akshayshah) and let me know what you think.

+## Update: Abject Failure

+It's probably no surprise, but diving straight into Haskell wasn't the smoothest transition; without a better understanding of the language as a whole, I spent more time fiddling with the code than writing.
+I experimented with a few different site generation tools, tried some newer web-based alternatives, and finally settled on a homegrown mix of GNU Make and Go.

 [Bootstrap]: http://twitter.github.com/bootstrap/ "Twitter Bootstrap"
 [Disqus]: http://disqus.com "Disqus"
 [Drupal]: http://drupal.org/ "Drupal"